Facial Expressions

 • Difficulty in recognizing subtle facial expressions, leading to misunderstandings in social interactions.

-• Overwhelm from processing multiple nonverbal cues simultaneously in a busy corporate environment.
+• Feeling overwhelm from processing multiple nonverbal cues simultaneously in a busy corporate environment.

 • Tendency to misinterpret facial expressions, which can result in confusion or anxiety during meetings and discussions.